-- 3.197.
-The review and assessment process by the regulatory body consists of examination of the submissions from the authorized party on its management arrangements, engineered systems and operational procedures and verification of the safety analysis for the facility or activity.
+3.1954.
+The review and assessment process by the regulatory body consists of examination of the submissions from the authorized party on its management arrangements and operational procedures and verification of the safety analysis.
+For complex facilities and activities, additional submissions from the authorized party on engineered systems should also be examined by the regulatory body.
 This safety analysis should cover normal operation, anticipated operational occurrences and accident conditions in order to demonstrate that the safety of the facility or activity meets the safety objectives and requirements of the regulatory body.
 It is the responsibility of the regulatory body to determine whether these submissions have provided a sufficiently complete, detailed and accurate demonstration of this.
 In carrying out the review and assessment, the regulatory body may find it useful to perform its own analyses or research.
-The following subsections deal with major aspects of such verification; further details of these aspects are set out in Appendix III. - 3.198.
-In the verification of the safety analysis for the facility or activity, the regulatory body should determine whether the authorized party has defined criteria that meet the safety objectives and requirements relating to: - (a) Engineering design; - (b) Operational and management aspects; - (c) Normal operation, anticipated operational occurrences and accident conditions.
+The following subsections deal with major aspects of such verification; further details of these aspects are set out in Appendix III.

+3.1956.
+In the verification of the safety analysis for the facility or activity, the regulatory body should determine whether the authorized party has defined criteria that meet the safety objectives and requirements relating to:

+- (a) Engineering design;

+- (b) Operational and management aspects;

+- (c) Normal operation, anticipated operational occurrences and accident conditions.